Cghlewis/data-mgmt-ed-research-book/_book/07-roles.md

     - The specific skills needed for each role will depend on your project needs as well as the skill sets of the other team members.

 2. Training needs
     - In addition to considering skills needed for certain roles, also consider what training is needed to fulfill assigned responsibilities.
-In roles that work with data, training may include mandated courses from a program like the Collaborative Institutional Training Initiative (CITI) or it may be signing up for training on how to use a specific device or software.
+In roles that work with data, training may include mandated courses from a program like the Collaborative Institutional Training Initiative (CITI) or it may involve signing up for training on how to use a specific device or software.
 Make sure that your team members are well-equipped to perform their responsibilities before the project begins.

 3. Estimated costs
     - If you are working on roles and responsibilities after your grant has been funded, then your grant budget has already been submitted.
 However, it can still be helpful to think through costs associated with roles (based on the experience/skill set of the person filling the role) or even broken down by associated responsibilities (based on things like percent effort or time to complete each task).
 If discrepancies between the original budget and updated costs are found, funders often allow investigators to amend budgets.